bpesquet/pytorch-tutorial/pytorch_tutorial/linear_regression/README.md

 ## Scope and objective

-This [example](test_linear_regression.py) trains a Linear Regression model on a minimalist 2D dataset.
+This example trains a Linear Regression model on a minimalist 2D dataset.
+The complete sourse code is available [here](test_linear_regression.py).

 ![Training outcome](images/linear_regression.png)